Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychHardware.md

                            [ViewPixx](ViewPixx), etc.)
 [FindSerialPort](FindSerialPort)      - All: Find port number associated with a particular input string.
 FORP                - All: Obsolete support for the [FiberOpticResponsePad](FiberOpticResponsePad).
+[HoritaTitler](HoritaTitler)        - All: Control the Horita SCT-50 video titler and compatible devices.
 [MeasSpd](MeasSpd)             - All: Use color meter to measure a spectral power
                            distribution.
 [MeasXYZ](MeasXYZ)             - All: Use color meter to measure XYZ coordinates.